 US-based startup Apex AI enables mobility companies to implement complex AI solutions.
 Their Apex.OS runs on automotive ECUs and offers robust, reliable, and secure application programming interfaces (APIs) to develop autonomous mobility solutions.
 ApexAutonomy offers modules to build 3D perception, localization, and control algorithms to enable autonomous vehicles.
 Further, the MARV.Automotive is a configurable and extensible data management platform that reliably transmits data from the vehicle to the cloud.

-Smart infrastructure is widely acknowledged as the foundation for building smart cities.
+Smart infrastructure is widely acknowledged as one of the main components of smart cities.
 It extends not only to smart roads, automated parking, and IoT but also to all the various signals and signs along the roadside that provide information to drivers and AVs.
 AI-based driving systems utilize a broad range of advanced sensors to understand their environment and make data-driven decisions.
 For example, sensors factor in road signs and other visual information to make an optimal driving decision.
 Startups develop many solutions for smart infrastructure and smart roads to enable vehicles to communicate with their environment and reduce the burden on drivers.

 StreetSense provides IoT for Transportation Management